TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 ## Creating Lua NPM packages

-If you want to distribute your tstl-created Lua as a library, you will need to enable the library build mode in `tsconfig.json`, and enable the output of declaration files:
+If you want to distribute your tstl created Lua as a library, you will need to enable the library build mode in `tsconfig.json`, and enable the output of declaration files:

 ```json title=json.config
 {